Who Has Been Studied in PTSD Clinical Trials?

 What Do We Know About Trauma Types?

 Determining trauma type classifications for RCTs in the PTSD-Repository is complicated because assessment of trauma history varies greatly across studies.
 In some cases, trauma assessment is limited to whether participants have experienced a specific trauma type of interest for a study, for example sexual assault or military trauma.
 In other cases, assessment includes obtaining information on all the types of traumas study participants experienced.
-Some studies look even further into the number of times a trauma type is experienced as well.
+Some studies look even further into the number of times a trauma type is experienced--or number of all cumulative traumas or types of traumas experienced across a lifetime--as well.

-Knowing information about the type(s) or number of traumas experienced by participants in treatment trials is valuable for two reasons.
+Knowing information about the type(s) or number of traumas experienced by participants in treatment trials is valuable for at least 2 reasons.
 First, the type of trauma is important because we want to know if specific traumatic events are associated with different treatment outcomes.
+Early on researchers wanted to know if specific treatments worked better for particular trauma types.
+To date, data show that the most effective treatments work for all types of trauma.

 The chart below shows RCTs that focused on specific trauma types by study class.
-Noticeably, the focus on military (Active Duty and Veteran) samples who have been exposed to combat-related trauma offers the most variety of treatment RCTs.
+The widest variety of types of treatment can be found among studies with military combat-exposed participants.

-As we strive to learn about treatment engagement, preference and efficacy, one potential factor for investigation is to consider whether participants are new to PTSD treatment.
-This is important because, for example, a study participant who did not benefit from previous treatments will be less likely to meet treatment goals than a participant who is in treatment for the first time.
+As we strive to learn about treatment engagement, preference and efficacy, one potential factor for investigation is to consider whether participants are new to PTSD treatment, or treatment naïve.
+This may be important because, for example, a study participant who did not benefit from previous treatments may have more persistent PTSD than a participant who is in treatment for the first time.

-Among the 83 pharmacotherapy trials included in the PTSD-Repository, 83% do not ask about PTSD treatment history and of those that did, all include at least some participants with prior PTSD treatment.
-Almost two-thirds of pharmacotherapy RCTs report that all participants in the given study have taken medications (e.g., antidepressants) in the past.
+Among the 88 pharmacotherapy trials included in the PTSD-Repository, 85% did not report PTSD treatment history and of those that did, all include at least some participants with prior PTSD treatment.
+Almost three-quarters of pharmacotherapy RCTs that assess treatment history report that all participants in the given study have taken medications for PTSD (e.g., antidepressants) in the past.

-In particular, SUD is an important co-occurring condition both in regard to study inclusion—as some RCTs exclude participants who have a severe SUD—and for the evaluation of treatments specific to patients who have both PTSD and SUD.
-Moving forward, the PTSD-Repository will offer more detailed variables about SUD with updates available in 2021
+SUD is another important co-occurring condition both in terms of study inclusion—as some RCTs exclude participants who have a severe SUD—and for the evaluation of treatments specific to patients who have both PTSD and SUD.
+Learn more in our story, Treatments for Co-occurring PTSD and Substance Use Disorder.

-The studies included in the PTSD-Repository provide rich information about clinical trials for PTSD.
-As researchers work to better understand treatment outcomes, a continued focus on diversity among study participants will also help identify for whom particular treatments may work best.
-This data story shows the need for more attention to reporting of demographic information for participants, trauma and treatment histories, and comorbidity assessment.
+The studies included in the PTSD-Repository provide rich information about the participants who are included in clinical trials for PTSD.
+As researchers work to better understand treatment outcomes, a continued focus on many types of diversity among study participants will also help identify for whom particular treatments may work best.
+This data story shows the need for more attention to thorough assessment and reporting of participants' demographic characteristics, trauma and treatment histories, and comorbidities.